arthurbdiniz/WildWest/README.md

-# ZebraEngine
+# Wild West
 ## About

 <p align="justify">
-Zebra Engine is a 2D personal engine made for learning.
+Using Zebra Engine , a 2D personal engine made for learning.
 </p>

 ## Dependencies